Common Name: Strawberry Betta, White Seam Betta

 Have Reared Fry?
 Yes

 So far my best fry survival percentages have come from moving the male to a heavily planted breeder box when he's close to releasing them, watching him carefully throughout the day, and when he seems to not have any fry left, offering him a small amount of food.
-If he goes for it, I move him out of the breeder box and feed him.
-If he doesn't, I wait for more fry and try again in an hour or so.
-It's not ideal, as I can't always be home to watch him.
-I may try stripping the next male of eggs and hatching them in an egg tumbler.
-I've also obtained a couple new males completely unrelated to the ones I already have, and will see if there's any differences in how they hold their eggs.
-So far I've seen between 2 and 17 fry per successful spawn.
+If he goes for it, I move him out of the breeder box and finish feeding him.
+If he isn't interested in eating, I wait for more fry and try again in an hour or so.
+It's not ideal, as I can't always be there to watch him.
+So far I've seen between 2 and 18 fry per successful spawn.

 Young fish available?
 Yes